jake-chipps/friendometer/_docs/guides/ledger-guide.md

 At this point, I was ready to begin designing.

 ## 3 Design <a name="design"></a>
-There were two parts to the designing my ledger art project: drawing my visual narrative and creating a circuit diagram on top of the visual narrative.
+There were two parts to designing my ledger art project: drawing my visual narrative and creating a circuit diagram on top of the visual narrative.

 ### Visual Narrative <a name="visualnarrative"></a>